President Schilling’s Board Report for June 3, 2020

 Capt.
 Ed Valdez, Cypress College’s aviation instructor, participated in a well-publicized Memorial Day tribute, and one you all may have seen.
 He was among the aviators aboard the “Flabob Express,” a World War II-era DC-3 that flew in the lead group.
 In all, about 14 vintage aircraft flew as the “D-Day Express” across Southern California on Monday, May 25, crossing landmarks in San Bernardino, Riverside, Orange, and Los Angeles counties.
 Captain Valdez flew a Douglas DC-3 aircraft.

 Cypress College in the News: National Public Radio (KPCC), and journalist Adolfo Lopez-Guzman, featured student, Kylie Christensen in his LA Diary project.
 Kylie, our Presidential Scholar of Distinction for the Fine Arts Academic Pathway, spoke about her pride in receiving this recognition, of her feelings about participating in our virtual commencement, her love of dance, and her vivid tale of overcoming adversity in her life.
-To hear more, and read the article click this link.
+Hear more, and read the article.
 We are #CYProud of Kylie.

 Classified Appreciation Day: The campus held our Classified Zoom Appreciation Celebration on Wednesday, June 4.
 We had a great time together and shared some fun, provided raffles, and provided all our classified employees with a GrubHub e-certificate in place of the luncheon we normally serve.
 Thank you to our Professional Development Team, led by Michael Brydges and Ruth Gutierrez , to Christina Mix and Marc Posner for the Zoom content, and special thanks to Classified President, Dawnmarie Neate for her inspiring words of encouragement.